wkd48632/ST2/Zen.md

 ## Creature
 Instance-like something.
+If something exists, that is a kind of creature.
 It can communicates with another creature.
 It can change it self totally like the Ship of Theseus.